juxor/afaq/markdown/secG4.md

 and use would, on the face of it, preclude such amenities which are utilised by members of a community such as parks, roads or bridges -- anything which is used but not occupied continually.
 In terms of roads and bridges, who actually occupies and uses them?
 The drivers?
-Those who maintain it?
-The occupiers of the houses which it passes?
-Those who funded it construction?
+Those who maintain them?
+The occupiers of the houses which the road passes?
+Those who funded its construction?
 If the last, then why does this not apply to housing and other buildings left on land?
 And how are the owners to collect a return on their investment unless by employing police to bar access to non-payers?
 And would such absentee owners not also seek to extend their appropriations to other forms of property?
 Would it not be far easier to simply communalise such forms of commonly used "property" rather than seek to burden individuals and society with the costs of policing and restricting access to them?

 After all, social anarchists note, for Proudhon there was a series of industries and services that he had no qualms about calling _"public works"_ and which he considered best handled by communes and their federations.
-Thus _"the control undertaking such works will belong to the municipalities, and to districts within their jurisdiction"_ while _"the control of carrying them out will rest with the workmen's associations."_ This was due to both their nature and libertarian values and so the _"direct, sovereign initiative of localities, in arranging for public works that belong to them, is a consequence of the democratic principle and the free contract: their subordination to the State is . . . a return to feudalism."_ Workers' self- management of such public workers was, again, a matter of libertarian principles for _"it becomes necessary for the workers to form themselves into democratic societies, with equal conditions for all members, on pain of a relapse into feudalism."_ [**The General Idea of the Revolution**, p.
-276 and
+Thus _"the initiative of communes and departments as to works that operate within their jurisdiction"_ with _"the initiative of the workers companies as to carrying the works out."_ This was due to both their nature and libertarian values and so the _"direct, sovereign initiative of localities, in arranging for public works that belong to them, is a consequence of the democratic principle and the free contract: their subordination to the State is . . . a return to feudalism."_ Workers' self-management of such public works was, again, a matter of libertarian principles for _"it becomes necessary for the workers to form themselves into democratic societies, with equal conditions for all members, on pain of a relapse into feudalism."_ [**Op.
+Cit.**, pp.
-p.
-277]
+595-6]

 In the case of a park, either it is open to all or it is fenced off and police used to bar access.
 Taking "occupancy and use" as our starting point then it